 Few things are more frustrating at the end of a long day on the trail than to still feel hungry when all that day’s meals have been consumed.
-Menu planning for long-distance hiking is especially important because hard exercise increases the appetites and nutrition requirements of Boy Scouts and Venturers.
+Menu planning for long-distance hiking is especially important because hard exercise increases the appetites and nutrition requirements of Scouts BSA members and Venturers.

 “You work harder moving over slippery surfaces or uneven ground, traveling uphill versus flat ground, and carrying large loads (like backpacks),” says Suzanne Girard Eberle, a Portland, Ore.-based sports dietitian, speaker, and author of Endurance Sports Nutrition, second edition (Human Kinetics, March 2007).